langwatch/langwatch/docs/docs/rag/capture_rag.md

 `contexts`: A list of the retrieved content that will be used for the LLM generation

-- `document_id`: A unique identified of the where this content originally comes from, can identify a document but also an id for an API call
+- `document_id`: A unique identified of the where this content originally comes from, can identify a document but also an id for an API call.
+Optional but highly recommended to track your documents, if not set an automatic ID will be generated for it based on the md5 hashing of the content.

 - `chunk_id`: Optional.
 If you are splitting content into chunks, you may identify as well which chunk specifically this content is from